happybono/RunningMedian/README.md

 # RunningMedian
-vb.net project to determine the running median by means of a data on the listbox control.
+vb.net project to determine the running median by means of data on the Listbox control.

 ## What's New
 <details>